PeacocksFly/PIC18-Projects-Repository/README.md

 9. 7-Segments Leds.
 A multiplexed two-digits is used to display a counter incrementing every second.
 Timer interrupt is used to update the counter. https://youtu.be/639xBpMrThg

 10. Led Voltmeter.
 A voltmeter with a led display is designed.
 The voltmeter is used to measure voltages between 0-5V.
 The voltage to be measured is applied to an analog input, then converted into a binary number.
 This number is used to turn on the corresponding leds.
 The ADC of PIC18F45K22 is used with a 10-bit result.
 Polling was used to identify conversion completions. https://youtu.be/5qdQn9QUrQI

+11. LCD Voltmeter.
+A voltmeter with an LCD display is designed.
+The voltmeter is used to measure voltages between 0-5V.
+The voltage to be measured is applied to an analog input, then converted into a binary number.
+This number is finally displayed on a LCD screen (one digit after comma). https://youtu.be/RN32fqTV_jE